kirangn514-sketch/dev-Temp/Javascript.md

 }

 // ============================================
-// MODULE CACHING (Important for interviews!)
+// MODULE CACHING (Important for tests!)
 // ============================================

 /*
-INTERVIEWER: "What happens when you require the same module twice?"
+testER: "What happens when you require the same module twice?"

 ANSWER: "Node.js caches modules after first load.
 Subsequent require() calls return the CACHED version.